-Ans.
-By default in the order in which they were added.
+Answer: Records appear by default in the order in which they were added.

-Q #32.
-How can we save the tests executed in Test Lab?
+Q #32) How can we save the tests executed in Test Lab?

-Q #33.
-How do you run reports from Quality Center?
+Q #33) How do you run reports from Quality Center?

-Ans.
-To run reports from QC:
+Answer: To run reports from QC:

 - Open the Quality Center project

-- It displays the requirements modules
+- It displays the requirement modules

 - Choose report: Analysis > reports > standard requirements report

-Q #34.
-What is use of Test Instance?
+Q #34) What is the use of Test Instance?

-Q #35.
-What is Risk Category?
+Q #35) What is the Risk Category?